jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/tree/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
+    CF: sane_qsort at git-compat-util.h:1309:3
+    CT: Jump to external code for qsort
+    RF: Jump to external code for qsort
+  Occurrences: 12

+LibraryCallRemoved
+  Before events:
     CF: sequencer_post_commit_cleanup at sequencer.c:2718:21
     CT: Jump to external code for memset
     RF: Jump to external code for memset